WodaMineralna/S17-Working-with-Forms-and-User-Input/README.md

 This project covers
 - Controlled components for forms
 - Client side validation and error messages

-Project type
+# Project type
-- Based on a guided project
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Vite
-- Forms
-- Validation

 ## How to Run

 ```bash